 Festbier from Columbus Brewing Company in Columbus

 Festbier is Columbus Brewing Company's German-style lager.
 It’s wonderfully smooth, malty, and fun to drink.
 Perfect for fall-themed parties.

-Rhinegeist’s Over-the-Rhine brewery and taproom is one of my favorite places in Ohio, a giant, industrial building in an historic neighborhood.
+Rhinegeist's Over-the-Rhine brewery and taproom is one of my favorite places in Ohio, a giant, industrial building in an historic neighborhood.
 You can sip on beer in the taproom, play ping pong and cornhole, or discover the amazing rooftop bar.
-Frantz is one of their many great offerings, a clean and malty brew perfect for this time of year.
+Dad is one of their many great offerings, a robust malt bill perfect for this time of year.